 There is No Off-Season for the Student-Athlete: A Bucknell Volleyball Summer Experience

 Throughout the summer, members of the Bucknell volleyball squad will be checking in and sharing the various educational endeavors they are pursuing while away from Lewisburg.
-Here is the third installment, courtesy of senior English/history major Shannon Pitsch.
+Here is the second installment, courtesy of junior psychology major Allison Gittings.

 For previous installments, follow the below link: